Day Old Dominique Baby Chicks

 Temperament: Hens are known to be calm and reliable, but roosters can be quite protective.
 Some owners even report that roosters have killed small rodents, cats, or snakes!
 Dominique chickens are good foragers.

 History: This breed is so old, that no one can really say where it came from or how it was developed.
-Many believe that Dominiques came to this continent with the pilgrims, and they are even sometimes called Pilgrim Fowl, but there is no documentation or proof that they actually did arrive with the pilgrims.
+Many believe that Dominiques came to this continent with the pilgrims, and they are even sometimes called Pilgrim Fowl, but there is no documentation or proof that they did arrive with the pilgrims.

 Dominiques survived the Great Depression, probably due to their self-sufficiency, but then began to decline in numbers.
 The development of the Plymouth Rock, and its rising popularity led many away from raising Dominiques.
 By the 1950s, they were very nearly extinct.

 The efforts of dedicated breeders and a renewed interest in heritage breeds saved this iconic and distinctly American chicken.
 Today, there are healthy numbers of Dominiques, roaming around in small flocks and farmyards across the country!

 Color Description: The distinctive, irregular, black and white barred (“cuckoo”) pattern of the Dominique is one of its defining characteristics.